oozou/ruby-prof-flamegraph/README.md

 I created this gem because I want to find out where the bottleneck is in [SlimWiki][]'s specs, but I don't know DTrace and just want the result quick.

-I did not expect this,
-but generating a company name from Faker causes 44 YAML files to be parsed, taking 28 seconds.

-(TODO include image)

 To learn more about Flame Graphs, check these out: